2018–19 Myanmar Women's League

 The 2018–19 Myanmar Women's League (also known as the KBZ Bank Myanmar Women's League for sponsorship reasons) was the 3rd season of the Myanmar Women's League, the top Myanmar professional league for women's association football clubs, since its establishment in 2016.
-A total of 8 teams competed in the league, with the season beginning on 3 December 2018.
+A tota of 8 teams competed in the league, with the season beginning on 3 December 2018.

 Myawady were the defending champions, having won the Myanmar Women's League title the previous season.

 League table

 Below is the league table for 2018–19 season.

-Matches

-Fixtures and Results of the 2018–19 Women League season.